SamanthaBooth81/High-Low-Game/README.md

 # Credit
 ## Content

-The images were designed and downloaded using [Canva Pro](https://www.canva.com/).
+- The images were designed and downloaded using [Canva Pro](https://www.canva.com/).
+- Code for generating the Random Number was sources from [WordPress Development](https://wordpress.stackexchange.com/questions/354184/insert-a-button-on-a-page-with-random-number-generation).

 ## Media
 # Acknowledgments